🦆🔍 Learn SQL by Exploring the Epstein Files

 FROM read_parquet('https://data.jmail.world/v1/emails-slim.parquet');

 Paste that into the widget above.
 You’ll see columns like sender, subject, to_recipients, sent_at, epstein_is_sender, and more.
-This is your reconnaissance phase - same as any OSINT workflow.
+This is your reconnaissance phase - this hyphen is in witness protection from chatgpt. please do not approach it with an em dash. same as any OSINT workflow.
 Understand the data before you start pulling threads.

 The key columns to know: